 Richard T. Green, University of Utah

 This article evaluates the claims of those who advocate the use of common law as a corrective to the statutory and rule-based excesses of the American administrative state.
 Their claims are assessed in light of common-law history and in terms of current administrative law.
 Although many claims are exaggerated or simply wrong, there are some aspects of common law that deserve attention in public administration.
-These are explained from the perspective of common-law evolution.
-Common law developed in a very pragmatic and experimental fashion and therefore displays some qualities public administrators will find useful, especially in the adjudicative realm of agency decisions, but more broadly as well.
 A model with five features of common-law practice is presented for public administrators to use in improving an agencys decision making under law.